 This policy has been established so that employees will present themselves in a decent and respectful manner consistent with the culture of Guadalupe, and to maintain necessary safety standards and regulations.
 If Guadalupe determines that the employee's attire does not meet the appearance standards, the employee will be required to leave the site and return in attire conforming to the standards.
-All time away will be considered unexcused and unpaid.

 The dress code for Guadalupe's personnel is meant to be a reflection of our professionalism and respect for the people we serve.
-A few guidelines have been established to insure this philosophy is met:
+A few guidelines are listed below to insure this philosophy is met:

 - Basic appearance should always be neat, clean, and of a professional nature.
-Attire should be conservative with no visible holes or tears, and should not be of an extreme style.
-Clothing should not promote anything profane, vulgar or offensive. - Casual attire may be considered acceptable attire for some job positions, but should always be in good condition and appropriate to the job function. - If women choose to wear skirts, dresses, or shorts the hemline should be no more than 4 inches above the knee. - Up to two pairs of conservative earrings.
-Below are forms of attire that are not appropriate in a professional, work environment at any time. - Halter tops or backless clothing. - Sweats, warm-up suits, spandex or other form fitting pants, exercise clothing (with the exception of P.E. teacher), or bib overalls. - Clothing with writing or slogans (with the exception of Guadalupe's logo). - Slippers.
+Attire should be modest with no visible holes or tears, and should not promote anything profane, vulgar or offensive. - Casual attire may be considered acceptable attire for some job positions, but should always be in good condition and appropriate to the job function.